 But if you look beyond Washington and go straight to the American people, you will find that Republicans and Democrats share substantial common ground.

-This is the conclusion of an ongoing project of Voice of the People and Common Ground Solutions that seeks to identify policy positions that have bipartisan public support.
-The project has so far found over 150 common ground positions on wide range of issues.
+This is the conclusion of an ongoing project of Voice of the People that seeks to identify policy positions that have bipartisan public support.
+The project has so far found over 150 common ground positions on a wide range of issues.

 The common ground of the people is a foundation on which the parties can build, without having to abandon their bases.